Petar Petrović (footballer, born 1995)

-Petar Petrović (born 15 September 1995) is a Swedish footballer who plays as a left midfielder for Serbian Superliga club Radnički Niš.
+Petar Petrović (born 15 September 1995) is a Swedish footballer who plays as a left midfielder for AFC Malmö.

 Early life

 Petrović was born in Malmö, and is of Serb ethnic descent.
 His origin is from Niš.

 Career

 Club career

 On 30 November 2012 Petrović signed a first team contract on a youth basis with Malmö FF.

 Petrović made his Allsvenskan debut for Malmö FF in an away fixture against Syrianska FC at Södertälje Fotbollsarena on 20 June 2013.
 On 24 March 2014 Petrović signed a new four year first team contract with the club.
 On 24 July 2014 he was sent on loan to Serbian side Radnički Niš for the duration of the 2014 season.
 Petrović was again sent on a loan spell for the first half of the 2015 season, this time to Superettan side IFK Värnamo.

 Radnički Niš

 In winter 2018, he returns to FK Radnički Niš for the second time.
 The lunar item for his decision to come to Radnički was patriotism, because he originated from Niš.